Bankfoot House is a state heritage listed property and the oldest surviving residence in the Glass House Mountains.

 The property remained with the same family across three generations.
 The Grigor, Burgess and Ferris families occupied the house for over 130 years.
 Members of these families made a huge contribution to the district.
 They were involved in local industries, community life and local government.

-The last resident of Bankfoot House, Jack Ferris, died at age 101 in 2002.
-The Caloundra City Council purchased the house and contents from the Ferris family in 2004.
-The council established the property as a House Museum.
+The last resident of Bankfoot House, Jack Ferris, died in 2002 at the age of 101.
+The Caloundra City Council (as it was then known) purchased the house and contents from the Ferris family in 2004 with a commitment to establishing the property as a House Museum.

 Friends of Bankfoot House